 Fighting discrimination, hate crime and hate speech in Georgia

-The Council of Europe in co-operation with the Ministry of Internal Affairs conducted training...
+The Council of Europe Office in Georgia together with partner organisations organised the third...

-The Council of Europe Equality Ambassadors, together with the American Corner in Batumi,...
+The Council of Europe Office in Georgia together with partner organisations organised the second...

 The co-operation project “Fight against discrimination, hate crime and hate speech in Georgia” aims to provide expertise, build competences, advocate and raise awareness among policy makers, legal professionals, law enforcement agencies and civil society organisations to enable them to: